 2.1.
-This Public Art Policy (and associated Guidelines) is built upon the following guiding statement and key principles:
+This Public Art Policy (and Public Art Guidelines for Developers) are built upon the following guiding statement and key principles:

 Guiding Statement

 2.2.
 Georges River Council aspires for public art to be an everyday experience that expresses the community's unique attributes, culture, heritage and people.
 Public art contributes to the creation and vibrancy of the local area's public spaces and landscapes for the enjoyment of residents and visitors.
 It elevates the visual profile of our places and provides insight into our cultural life and community values.